joshl26/Outdoorsy/README.md

 Outdoorsy is a full-stack website project where users can create and review campsites.
 In order to review or create a campsite, you must have an account.

-This project is being created using the technologies listed below.
+This project has been created utiliaing the technologies listed below.

 ## Functionalities